 Classification is one of the most common use cases in language processing.
 Building systems on top of language models can automate language-based tasks and save time and energy.

 There's more than one way to build a classifier on top of Cohere's language models.
 It's worth experimenting to see which method works best for your use case.
 The simpler methods can get you quick results, while the more advanced methods need more data and will lead to better results.

-On the simpler side are methods like using the Choose Best endpoint for classification.
+On the simpler side are methods like using the Classify endpoint for classification.
 More industrial-grade classifiers can be built by fitting a classifier on top of the embed endpoint (see: Text Classification Notebook).

 Think of how many repeated questions have to be answered by a customer service agent every day.
 Language models are capable of judging text similarity and determining if an incoming question is similar to questions already answered in the FAQ section.

 There are multiple things your system can do once it receives the similarity scores — one possible next action is to simply show the answer to the most similar question (if above a certain similarity threshold).
 Another possible next action is to make that suggestion to a customer service agent.